AlexField442/Sonic-2-Rewritten/README.md

 * Fixed the title screen not having its priorities set correctly, causing various layering issues.
 * Fixed Sonic's left hand disappearing for a single frame on the title screen.
 * Fixed the GAME/TIME OVER text flickering for a single frame.
+* Fixed many misplaced objects and rings, it is now possible to get a perfect bonus in every stage.
 * Fixed Sonic getting stuck on bridges if he enters debug mode while standing on them.
 * Fixed Sonic being able to clip into the first cave in Emerald Hill 2 (imported from _Sonic Jam_).
 * Fixed Sonic being able to get stuck in the last cave in Emerald Hill 2 (imported from _Sonic Jam_).